-(Mark One): \boxtimes ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For th e fiscal year ended December 31, 2018 OR 0 TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-38047 A. Full title of the plan and the address of the plan, if different from that of the issuer named below: Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico Employees B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office: Rent-A-Center, Inc. 5501 Headquarters Drive Plano, Texas 75024
+(N Mark One): X ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Fo or the fiscal year ended December 31, 2022 OR 0 TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-38047 A. Full title of the plan and the address of the plan, if different from that of the issuer named below: Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico Employees B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office: Upbound Group, Inc. (formerly Rent-A-Center, Inc.) 5501 Headquarters Drive Plano, Texas 75024

-Financial Statements and Report of Independent Registered Public Accounting Firm Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico EmployeesDecember 31, 2018 and 2017
+Financial Statements and Report of Independent Registered Public Accounting Firm Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico EmployeesDecember 31, 2022 and 2021